skalarproduktraum/phd-thesis/chapters/visual-processing.md

 Following the classifications from [@Snowden:2012wu] and [@Duchowski:2017ii], eye movements fall into one of five categories:

 * _Saccades_ are quick and jumpy movements of the eye to reposition the fovea to a new area of interest.
 As such, they can be voluntary or involuntary.
 In natural environments saccades occur with high speeds, and several times per second.
 Their peak angular velocity can exceed $900^\circ/\mathrm{s}$, take approximately $200\,\mathrm{ms}$ to initiate, and then last for about $10-200\,\mathrm{ms}$.
 Saccades are _stereotypical_ and _ballistic_: Stereotypical movement means they always follow the same pattern of fast initial acceleration after an initial processing delay of about $200\,\mathrm{ms}$, followed by movement with maximum velocity, and concluded by a rapid slowdown as the eye reaches the target area (see Figure \ref{fig:SaccadicMovements} for example time series).
 Ballistic movement means they are planned and, once initiated, cannot be stopped.
 During execution of the movement there is no visual perception, rendering the subject temporarilly blind.
 This effect is called _saccadic suppression_[^suppressionnote] [@Snowden:2012wu].
 * _Smooth pursuits_ occur when a subject is tracking a moving stimulus, where the eye's angular velocity is matched to the movement of the image of the stimulus on the retina.
 These are the only smooth movements the eyes perform.
+While they are voluntary, they cannot be initiated without a moving stimulus [@Cullen:2016Visuomotor].
 * _Fixations_, _tremors_, and _jitters_ occurs when a subject focuses on a particular object of interest.
 Counterintuitively, these movements do not completely fix the image on the retina, but jitter around it within about $5^\circ$ of visual angle.
 If they would not do that, the image would disappear within seconds, due to adaption of the receptors to overstimulation.
 This suggests that a different system is involved with fixations than with saccades or pursuits.
 Fixations last for about $150-600\,\mathrm{ms}$ and humans spend over 90% of viewing time with this kind of eye movement.
 It has also been found that miniature movements enhance the perception of high-frequency detail in a stimulus [@Rucci:20070f2].
 * _Vergence_ movements occur when a subject is moving its attention between near and far objects, with the eyes then moving in opposite directions.
-* (Physiological) _Nystagmus_ is a fast, compensatory movement of both eyes to either follow moving imagery (optokinetic nystagmus, such as when looking out of a train window), or when compensating for fast angular movements of the head (vestibular nystagmus).
-Both follow the same movement patterns.
+* The _Optokinetic reflex_ (OKR) is a compensatory reflex that stabilises moving objects on the retina, and moves the eyes back to the original position, in case the object moves outside the field of view (for example, when looking out of a train window).
+* The _Vestibo-ocular reflex_ (VOR) is another compensatory reflex that induces compensating eye movements during rotational and translational head movements, in order to stabilise the image on the retina.
+Often, the OKR and VOR work in concert [@Cullen:2016Visuomotor].

 [^suppressionnote]: The most visible effect of saccadic suppression in humans is the lack of motion blur during saccadic eye movements, opposed to e.g. fast head movements.